carpentries/instructor-training/_episodes/05-memory.md

-This means that correlating different linguistic, auditory, and visual streams of information takes cognitive effort: when someone reads one thing while hearing something else spoken aloud, their brain can't help but check that it's getting the same information on both channels.
+This means that correlating different linguistic, auditory, and visual streams of information takes cognitive effort: when someone reads one thing while hearing something else spoken aloud, their brain cannot help but check that it's getting the same information on both channels.
 Discrepancies between these channels increase cognitive load and decrease learning.
 Learning is therefore more effective when information that is being presented simultaneously in two different channels is redundant, rather than different.